Tannakian classification of equivariant principal bundles on toric varieties: Correspondence between equivariant --bundles and --filtered algebras

 For any finite dimensional $\Sigma$--filtered subspace $V$ of $\mb{A}(\mb{E}^2)$, the restriction is an isomorphism of $\Sigma$--filtered vector spaces.
 The corresponding restriction of $\phi_{\ast}$ induces a $T$--equivariant isomorphism of vector bundles over $O$.
-But since $\phi|_V$ respects the filtrations, by the arguments of Klyachko \cite{Kly}, this extends to a $T$--equivariant isomorphism of vector bundles over $X$.
-Then taking direct limit over all finite dimensional $\Sigma$--filtered subspaces of $\mb{A}(\mb{E}^2)$, we observe that $\phi_{\ast}$ extends to a $T$--equivariant isomorphism between two families of (infinite dimensional) vector spaces over $X$.
+But since $\phi|_V$ respects the filtrations, by the arguments of Klyachko \cite[Assertion 2.2.4]{Kly}, this extends to a $T$--equivariant isomorphism of vector bundles over $X$.
+Then taking direct limit over all finite dimensional $\Sigma$--filtered subspaces of $\mb{A}(\mb{E}^2)$, we observe that $\phi_{\ast}$ extends over $X$ as a $T$--equivariant isomorphism of quasi-coherent sheaves of $\mc{O}_X-$modules.
+We show that the extension is in fact an isomorphism of $\mc{O}_X-$algebras.

-Since $\phi_{\ast}$ respects the fiberwise algebra structures over $O$, and $\phi_{\ast}$ as well as the family of algebras are continuous, $\phi_{\ast}$ must respect the fiberwise algebra structures over the boundary divisors as well.
-More precisely, for $j=1,2,$ let